Internal linking for SEO is like a clock tower.

 They crawl your site, flagging opportunities to enhance your internal linking game.
 Use SEO audit tools like Google Search Console, SEOPress, and LinkStorm to help you build internal links by:

-Using these tools makes your life easy and ensures that you don’t end up with broken links or orphan pages (ones without any internal link pointing to them).
+Using these tools makes your life easy and ensures that you don’t end up with broken links or orphan pages (ones without any internal links pointing to them).

 For instance, with LinkStorm, you’ll get a report like this one indicating the source page, anchor text suggestions, and target page.